initd3v/oracle-linux-sync/README.md

 ### Running the script

 To run this project, you must add the execution flag for the user context to the bash file.
 Afterwards execute it in a bash shell.
+After every successful execution the current option configuration will be saved in the download directory.
+The log file is located in the download directory.

 ```
 $ chmod u+x /tmp/oracle-linux-sync/oracle-linux-sync.sh